 Is it time to spruce up your shed?

 How a couple of litres of good quality wood preservative and a few hours work can give your greying shed a new lease of life.
 It won’t cost much or take long to get great results

-This little garden shed is quite new and already you can see the timber turning grey.
+The little garden shed above is quite new and already you can see the timber turning grey.
 This is a common problem.
 When you first purchase your shed, it may look very attractive initially, but in most cases, that won’t last long.
 It’s tempting to leave it as it is and the last thing you’ll probably think of is treating a brand-new shed with a wood preservative.
 In most cases we’d advise that you do just that.
 This will prevent the rapid greying after just twelve months and will soak the timber to a deeper level with preservative, prolonging its life and helping it to retain its initial visual appeal.